 - Ion exchange units with activated alumina can remove minerals such as calcium and magnesium, which make water hard.
 This is often used in combination with another filtration method, such as carbon absorption or reverse osmosis.

-- Reverse osmosis units with carbon can remove nitrates and sodium as well as pesticides and petrochemicals.
+- Reverse osmosis units with carbon can remove nitrates and sodium as well as pesticides, fluoride, chloride, and petrochemicals.

 - Distillation units boil water and condense the steam, creating distilled water.